vijayrajpanchall/matic-docs/docs/supernets/operate/deploy-cloud.md

 - Customize your deployment by modifying the Terraform and Ansible configuration files to suit your needs.
 - Explore more advanced Terraform and Ansible features to automate further and optimize your blockchain infrastructure.
-- When done testing, destroy your infrastructure to avoid incurring unnecessary costs.
+- When done testing and if you have not already done so, destroy your infrastructure to avoid incurring unnecessary costs.
 To do so, `terraform destroy` in the same directory where you ran terraform apply.